manumir/ml_nba3/README.md

 - **pytorch**: For the neural network models.

 ## Results
-Most models were ~3-6% worse than a betting company at predicting the winner of a NBA match.
+Over more than 800 games, most models were ~3-6% worse than a betting company at predicting the winner of a NBA match.